-Darrelle Revis Ends Contract Holdout With Jets: Five Reasons It's a Good Idea
+Darrelle Revis Ends Contract Holdout With Jets: Top 5 Reasons Its A Good Idea

 Darrelle Revis has ended his contract holdout with the New York Jets, and reached an agreement in principle to sign an extension early Monday morning.